 Associate Professor, Department of Biochemistry, Yong Loo Lin School of Medicine, NUS.

-Matthew Chang has made contributions in the fields of biochemical engineering and synthetic biology, publishing over 50 peer-reviewed articles.
+Matthew Chang has made contributions in the field of engineering biology.
 His research interests lie in synthetic biology of microbial systems, with particular emphasis on development of synthetic microbes that perform programmable functions for engineering applications.
-In line with this emphasis, his current projects involve reprogramming of microbes for infection treatment, functional probiotic development, and biochemical production, which have been funded by local and international funding organizations such as National Research Foundation, National Medical Research Council, A*STAR, National Environment Agency, Korean Ministry of Trade, Industry and Energy, U.S. Air Force, and U.S. Defense Threat Reduction Agency.
+In line with this emphasis, his current projects involve reprogramming of microbes for disease treatment and prevention, and biochemicals production, which have been funded by local and international funding organizations such as National Research Foundation, National Medical Research Council, A*STAR, National Environment Agency, Korean Ministry of Trade, Industry and Energy, U.S. Air Force, and U.S. Defense Threat Reduction Agency.
 In particular, he has pioneered the development of microbes programmed to perform targeted pathogen eradication.
-His work has received international recognition and is featured in leading media agencies worldwide including The Economist, Reuters, Nature News, and Science.
-He received his Ph.D. degree from the University of Maryland, U.S.A., and B.S. degree from Seoul National University, Korea.
-He has been honored with the Scientific and Technological Achievement Award from U.S. Environmental Protection Agency, and invited to give plenary and keynote lectures at premier scientific meetings such as the International Meeting on Synthetic Biology by the BioBricks Foundation, the International Symposium on Synthetic Biology by the Helmholtz Association, and the EMBL Symposium on Competition in Biology.
+His scientific contributions have been recognised with international honours and awards, including the Scientific and Technological Achievement Award from U.S. Environmental Protection Agency, and featured worldwide in the public media, including the Economist, Reuters, Nature News, and Science.
+He serves as an editorial board member for ACS Synthetic Biology and Biotechnology Journal, and as an associate editor for Biotechnology for Biofuels.

-2. Development of functional probiotics as advanced dietary supplements.
+2. Functional probiotics as advanced dietary supplements.